cr-marcstevens/hashclash/README.md

 - Make your own attack

-  Inside poc_no.sh there are three example identical-prefix collision attacks, selected by N=1, 2 or 3.
+  Inside poc_no.sh there are three examples of identical-prefix collision attacks, selected by N=1, 2 or 3.
-  You can add your own choice of message word differences here and see if you can make own collision attack!
+  You can add your own choice of message word differences here and see if you can make your own collision attack!